What is therapy like?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptoms, therapy addresses the underlying causes of our distress and the behavior patterns that can affect our lives.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor or your psychiatrist you can determine what’s best for you, and in many cases a combination of medication and therapy is the right course of action.

 Do you take insurance, and how does that work?

-At this time I only accept Anthem Blue Cross Blue Shield PPO and HMO plans.
-That being said, your health insurance may provide reimbursement, allowing you to see an out of network provider at no additional cost to you.
+I am an out of network provider.
+Your health insurance may provide reimbursement, allowing you to see an out of network provider at no additional cost to you.
 It is important to speak with your insurance carrier to see what your benefits are.

 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call your insurance carrier.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 - What is the coverage amount per therapy session?

 - How many therapy sessions does my plan cover?

 - How much does my insurance pay for an out-of-network provider?

 - Is approval required from my primary care physician?